-Take every opportunity to speak English.
+You should take every opportunity to speak English.
 Can you talk fluently about a variety of business issues and practices?
 Do you have the vocabulary to do so?
-Remember that a lot of business vocabulary consists of set phrases and expressions, so you will feel more confident if you have these 'building blocks' which all native speakers use.
-But this does not mean that you should memorise set speeches.
-If you did this it would not help you as you would not sound natural and the examiner would spot what you were doing.
-Your aim should be to use English spontaneously and naturally without needing to think much about it!
+Remember that a lot of business vocabulary consists of set phrases, so you'll feel more confident if you know lots of these familiar expressions.
+But don't memorise set speeches for the Speaking test, as this would not sound natural.